 It’s been just over a year since I bought a one-way ticket to Argentina.

-I’d been dreaming about South America for years, but the action-plan was conceived and booked into reality in less than an hour.
+I’d been dreaming about South America for years, but the plan was conceived and booked into reality in less than half an hour.
 I think some people take longer to shower.

-With agenda apart from a violent ambition to learn Spanish, I was vacillating somewhere between curiosity and boredom.
-I knew nothing about “the city of looking up”, or how duplicitous that expression can be in a city where balconies are fair game for just about anything and everything, at all any any hour of the day.
+With no agenda apart from an aggressive ambition to learn Spanish, I was vacillating between curiosity and boredom.
+I knew nothing about “the city of looking up”, or how duplicitous that expression can be in a city where balconies are fair game for just about anything and everything.

 Exiting the plane that first day, I was greeted by grey skies and a smattering of gusty droplets.
-The clouds were saturated, but they clenched their waterlogged pleats.
-It was as if the universe was holding its breath right along with me, waiting to see what lay in store.
-As is the case for most mildly successful freelancers, my future was unwritten.
+Saturated clouds clenched their waterlogged pleats.
+It was as if the universe was holding its breath along with me, waiting to see what lay in store.
+As is the case for most obsessed freelancers, my future was unwritten.

 It all began on the couch of a man named Miguel.
-He was charming, polite and unassuming; just the way a stranger should be when you’re at the mercy of their goodwill.
+He was charming and polite, but distant.
+Just the way you want a stranger to be when you’re at the mercy of their goodwill.

-It was my third time Couch Surfing, and it was a crash-course in Porteño (local) culture.
-Miguel and his friends serenaded me with Argentine folklórico, fed me wine and asado (traditional Argentine BBQ), and helped me learn the lay of the land.
+It was my third time Couch Surfing, and I found myself on a crash-course in Porteño (local) culture.
+Miguel and his friends serenaded me with Argentine folklórico, fed me wine and asado (Argentine BBQ), and helped me learn the lay of the land.
 They taught me slang and shared scandalous tales of Argentine romance.
-What was I getting into?
+(What was I getting myself into??)

 I spent my first few days getting lost and tossing around the few Spanish phrases I knew:

-––Please forgive me, I have a mountain of shame.”
+–Please forgive me, I am lost in life and I have a mountain of shame.

-I’d wake each day with new vocabulary scrawled across my hands.
-Or forearms.
-Or face.
-Argentinians loved to teach me new phrases and showered me with praise when I (oh, shock!!) actually remembered one.
-It was a magical time, but couch life had to end.
+I’d wake each day with new vocabulary scrawled across my hands, forearms, or occasionally my face.
+Argentinians loved to teach me new phrases and showered me with praise when I remembered them.
+It was a magical time, but the couch life had to end.
 I was growing fat and lazy in proper San Isidro style.

 Hostels, pickpockets, and poor decisions